PHS Volunteer Mission Statement

 SCALES encompasses our youth volunteer program, our adult volunteer program, our internship program, and out collaborations with community service groups.

 PHS rescues well over 600 animals each year, and we depend on a team of reliable volunteers to keep this organization operating.
 We cannot continue in our mission without our volunteers!
 In scheduling the appropriate number of volunteers to cover all required tasks and shifts, we know the animals at PHS will receive the care they need and deserve.
 While PHS is open to the public by appointment only, we are in operation 24 hours a day, 7 days a week, 365 days a year; animals do not know what vacations days are!
 There is continuous work to be done at the facility to ensure that we are prepared to aid with any type of reptile encounter at any given moment.
-There are over 1,700 animals at PHS that depend on us for survival.
+Animals at PHS that depend on us for survival.
 Volunteer tasks may vary greatly: feeding animals, cage break-down for cleaning and disinfecting, arranging habitats, laundry duties, washing dishes, raking pens and enclosures, food sorting and general property clean-up and maintenance.

 PHS volunteers play a vital role in the rescue and rehabilitation process.
 If a PHS Representative cannot physically get to an animal in need, we cannot treat the animal.
 Volunteers may be called upon to act as rescuers in certain situations.
 Volunteer rescuers respond to calls from PHS regarding an animal in need or danger, then head out to assess the situation or retrieve the animal in distress.
 You can play a direct role in saving animal lives!